jjessyli/codi-workshop.github.io/index.md

 # Important dates

-The workshop will take place during EMNLP 2020, thus on **November 11 or 12, 2020**.
+The workshop will take place during EMNLP 2020, thus on **November 19, 2020**.